 Brake Speeds: nominal operating speed and e-stops: It is essential to determine the actual speed the brake will experience when operating normally and during an e-stop.
 Both speeds should be less than the listed “maximum operating speeds” of the selected brake.
 Typically, the brake is installed in line with the motor so the motor and brake speeds (rpm) are the same.

 Brake Selection and Verification

 Calculating the required brake torque is the first step in brake selection for dynamic applications.
-Sizing can be done based on different inputs including with motor speed and power, required stopping distance, required stop time, etc. Customers are responsible for sizing depending on the specific application requirements.
-Note that the KEB catalog ratings are the max rated brake torque after a run in process, it is up to the customer to size properly according to their required safety factor.
+Sizing can be done based on inputs including motor speed and power, required stopping distance, required stop time, etc. Customers are responsible for sizing depending on the specific application requirements.
+Note that the KEB catalog ratings are the max-rated brake torque after a run-in process, it is up to the customer to size properly according to their required safety factor.

-The KEB catalog-listed brake torque ratings are labeled “M2N” meaning as a rule-of-thumb, an engineer should double the required torque (i.e. if your system requires a 5 Nm brake, you should select a 10 Nm brake).
-However, know that brake torque will also affect stopping time and this will also need to be considered.
-If brake torque is heavily oversized the brake can violently jerk the load to a stop where as if the brake is undersized it can lead to a slow and gradual stop.
+The KEB catalog-listed brake torque ratings are labeled “M2N.”
+As a rule of thumb, an engineer should double the required torque (i.e., if your system requires a 5 Nm brake, you should select a 10 Nm brake).
+However, know that brake torque will also affect stopping time, which also needs to be considered.
+If brake torque is heavily oversized, the brake can violently jerk the load to a stop; if the brake is undersized, it can lead to a slow and gradual stop.
 Therefore, it is important for the customer to consider the critical requirements of their application and to use these as the guiding factors for sizing.